The 10 Most Forgiving Irons

 • Ball flight might be a bit low for a game-improvement iron

-In general, Titleist irons have always been for better players or at the very least, serious golfers.
-So if you’ve ever thought about playing Titleist clubs, this might be a great entry point for you.
-These irons, which have the largest clubhead in the T Series, are forged, so they have great feel and looks.
-At address, they don’t look like they will be hard to hit, and they are not.
+In general, Titleist irons have always been for better players, or at least serious golfers.
+So if you’ve ever considered playing Titleist clubs, this might be a great entry point for you.

-The hollow design translates into more distance, and the softer edges and wider sole means they have a certain amount of forgiveness built in if you miss your spot by a little.
-They also have tungsten weighting in the sole to help you get the ball up in the air, but they don’t fly as high as some of the other irons on this list.
-Simply put, the Titleist T350 irons have a premium look with great feel.
+The hollow design translates into more distance, and the softer edges and wider sole give them built-in forgiveness if you miss your spot.
+Despite some tungsten weighting in the sole that helps get the ball up in the air, they don’t fly as high as some other irons on this list.

 Advertisement